 - Publicize any deals or special promotions you’re offering as part of your reopening.

 The transition to this new normal can be a long process.
-But you definitely need to take advantage of this time to give your marketing plan an update for the times.
-Let people see that you are tech savvy through creating content, optimizing your online presence, looking for partnerships, and preparing for your re-launch.
+Even so, you definitely need to take advantage of this time to give your marketing strategies plan an update for the times.
+Let people see that you are tech-savvy by creating content, optimizing your online presence, looking for partnerships, and preparing for your re-launch.

-While it is possible to do marketing and public relations yourselves, sometimes it is just easier and less stressful to hire someone to do it for you.
+While it is possible to do marketing and public relations on your own, sometimes it is just easier and less stressful to hire someone to do it for you.
 After all, PR can be time-consuming.
 PR professionals know exactly what needs to be done to create an effective marketing strategy.

-Finally, as a client, you get custom media lists and access to a database of 1 million+ journalists, influencers and bloggers.
+Finally, as a client, you get custom media lists and access to a database of 1 million+ journalist, influencers, and bloggers.
 With these contacts, you can share your brand story widely and win more customers.

 With any of Pressfarm’s PR packages, you can start generating the publicity your restaurant deserves.